Cuisine of Philadelphia: 19th century

+20th century

+In 1902, Joseph Horn and Frank Hardart opened the first automat in the U.S. at 818 Chestnut Street, now a retail store.
+The original Automat is now part of the Smithsonian Institution.

 In the 1950s and 1960s, the restaurant scene was in decline.
 The city saw a large emigration into the suburbs, and fine dining could be found mainly in private clubs and dinner parties.
 But as the city started to rebound in the 1970s, Philadelphia saw a restaurant renaissance.
-For instance, in 1970 Georges Perrier and Peter Von Starck founded French restaurant Le Panetiere.
+For instance, in 1970 Georges Perrier and Peter Von Starck founded the French restaurant Le Panetiere.
 After a year, the two split, with Von Starck taking the Panetiere name to a different location.
 Perrier opened Le Bec-Fin at 13th & Spruce Street, then later at 1523 Walnut Street, which quickly became one of Philadelphia's most renowned restaurants.
 Another popular example is H.A Winston & Co., which evolved into a chain of restaurants located throughout the region.

 The years following saw many new fine dining places open, including Four Seasons' Fountain Restaurant in 1983.
 Along with the up-scale restaurants, numerous ethnic and fast-food restaurants opened throughout the city.

 The 1970s also saw the rise of street vendors.
 The vendors, building off the well-established tradition of chestnut and pretzel vendors, began selling numerous foods, especially hot dogs, cheesesteaks, and breakfast sandwiches.
 By taking up sidewalk space and possibly business, the vendors annoyed established stores which eventually led to numerous legal battles over ordinances which placed restrictions on vendors.
 The issue was surrounded by race and class overtones, but vendors have since become commonplace and even nationally renowned for serving quality food.